 Overnight: Zona Cafetera | Breakfast

 This morning embark on a full day guided excursion to some of Colombia’s most charming villages and small towns, plus the truly spectacular Cocora Valley.
-Your first port of call will be the traditional village of Filandia, where you’ll have the opportunity to explore the small town centre with its colourful Plaza de Bolivar, quaint colonial streets and typical fondas, or restaurant-bars, where you can sample the local liquor.
+Your first port of call will be the traditional village of Filandia, where you’ll have the opportunity to explore the small town center with its colorful Plaza de Bolivar, quaint colonial streets and typical fondas, or restaurant-bars, where you can sample the local liquor.
 Just outside of town is the Colina Iluminada viewpoint where you can enjoy views of Colombia’s Coffee Triangle.

 Departing Filandia, continue your journey to the majestic Cocora Valley home to the wax palm – the tallest variety of palm tree in the world and Colombia’s national tree.
 Prepare to be amazed by the natural beauty and diversity of flora and fauna here before enjoying a warming local cocktail called canelazo, a popular tipple across most of South America.
 Later a guided tour will take you through the forest landscape to learn about the importance of conservation in the area.
 You can even do your part in protecting the environment by planting your very own wax palm with the Ritual de la Palma.
 Enjoy a traditional lunch of smoked trout before continuing to your next stop, Salento.